intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 - Clarified what happens with liaison communications that don't have a formal relationship (IE: it falls on the IAB's responsibility to ensure they're handled if need be)
+- noted definitively that an informal relationship does not have (need) an establishment procedure.
 - Added a definition of "group" within an organization, as that was missing

 # Aspects of Liaisons and Liaison Management